PhilMele/M2Project/readme.md

    ### 3.6 Alternative Endings <a name="alternative-endings"></a>

+   Within `second-screen-div`, `restart-game-in-game-div` is used to offer the user to restart the game by cliking `#restart-game-in-game-button`.
+This feature is only available at certain moment of the game, and is not accessible during dialogues and fights.
+Most RPG of the time did not allow users to restart game during these sequences, and the decision was taken to do the same.

-   The user can end the game in different ways.
+   Regarding game endings, the user can end the game in different ways.
 These different ways are handled with `gameOver()`.

    In this function with pass `origin` parameter.
 This origin parameter is linked to 2 different functions that lead to the game ending: `npcDefeated()` and `npcTurn()`.